MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/org-service/build-queries-fetchxml.md

 ## Tools

-The [XrmToolBox FetchXML Builder](https://www.xrmtoolbox.com/plugins/Cinteros.Xrm.FetchXmlBuilder/) provides a user interface to compose and execute FetchXml queries.
+The [XrmToolBox FetchXML Builder](https://www.xrmtoolbox.com/plugins/Cinteros.Xrm.FetchXmlBuilder/) provides a user interface to compose and execute FetchXML queries.
+Please see the [Developer tools](developer-tools.md) topic for community developed tools and [fxb.xrmtoolbox.com](http://fxb.xrmtoolbox.com) for more information about FetchXML Builder.
 > [!NOTE]
 > The XrmToolBox FetchXML Builder is not a product of [!include[pn_microsoft_dynamics](../../includes/pn-microsoft-dynamics.md)] and does not extend support to it.
 If you have questions pertaining to the FetchXML Builder, please contact the [publisher](http://fxb.xrmtoolbox.com/).
+More Information: [XrmToolBox](https://www.xrmtoolbox.com).

-Advanced Find includes the capability to download the FetchXML for the query using the **Dowload Fetch XML** command.
+Advanced Find includes the capability to download the FetchXML for the query using the **Download Fetch XML** command.
 More information: [Create, edit, or save an Advanced Find search](../../basics/save-advanced-find-search.md)

 ## In This Section